kaiiyer/securedrop/docs/development/setup_development.rst

 Docker and our Ansible playbooks can provision these environments on either virtual machines or physical hardware.

-.. note:: SecureDrop is written in Python 2.
-We plan to migrate to Python 3
+.. note:: SecureDrop is written in Python 3 only.
-          in a future release.

 Quick Start
 -----------